 D16 Group Redoptor 2

-The D16 Group Redoptor 2 (link to check the price at Plugin Boutique) is an excellent plugin designed to emulate the organic sound of vintage tube saturation.
+The D16 Group Redoptor 2 is an excellent plugin designed to emulate the organic sound of vintage tube saturation.

 D16 Group perfectly emulates the character of a tube amplifier being pushed to break up with its Redoptor 2 plugin.